 6) Maritime Crossroad

-In the ancient times, the Black Sea acted as the crossroads for the Balkans to the west, the Eurasian steppes to the north, the Caucasus and Central Asia to the east, Asia Minor and Mesopotamia to the south, and Greece to the south-west.
+In ancient times, the Black Sea acted as the crossroads for the Balkans to the west, the Eurasian steppes to the north, the Caucasus, and Central Asia to the east, Asia Minor, and Mesopotamia to the south, and Greece to the south-west.
 The oldest processed gold is said to have been found in Bulgaria.

 7) War Witness

-The Black Sea witnessed several crucial military events of World War I and World War II – its land and naval battles.
+The Black Sea witnessed several crucial military events of World War I and World War II – like land and naval battles.

 9) Exotic Islands for Tourists